Man arrested in alleged Uber human smuggling scheme - NewsBreak

 According to the criminal complaint, Rajinder Pal Singh was using Uber to move people across the border.

 He is accused of splitting the trips into multiple rides on the app to avoid drawing suspicion.
-In one case, he is accused of bringing someone across the border to Seattle-Tacoma Airport, then minutes later, accepting another ride from the airport to an address owned by his wife.Border patrol cracking down on human smuggling
+In one case, he is accused of bringing someone across the border to Seattle-Tacoma Airport, then minutes later, accepting another ride from the airport to an address owned by his wife.Lyft driver from Mebane arrested on indecent liberties charge after passenger’s quick thinking

 Authorities say Singh charged nearly $12,000 for his part in the smuggling operation.
 He was allegedly caught on video in northern California buying large quantities of Uber gift cards, some of which were used for trips that started near the U.S./Canada border.